WynnDing/academic-kickstart/content/home/experience.md

   location = "Hangzhou, China"
   date_start = "2019-10-23"
   date_end = "2019-12-31"
+  description = """
-  description = """Responsible for learning new technology of Deep Learning, practical project development, application technology research.
+  * A research assistant in Machine Intelligence Lab, responsible for learning new technology of Deep Learning, practical project development, application technology research.
-  Responsibilities include:

-  * Analysing
-  * Modelling
-  * Deploying
+  * My research field is machine learning theory and application in economics, with the latest research of “A Empirical Study of Feature-based Deep & Wide model for Credit Scoring on Telecom Dataset” manuscript in submission.
   """

 [[experience]]